Bardaqus/signalsbot/README.md

 1. Create a bot via [@BotFather](https://t.me/BotFather)
 2. Add the bot to your channel as an admin
 3. Get your channel ID (starts with -100)
+4. **For performance reports**: Start a conversation with your bot by sending `/start` to receive daily/weekly reports

 ### EODHD API
 1. Sign up at [EODHD](https://eodhd.com/)